arkq/bluez-alsa/doc/bluealsa.8.rst

     specification.
     Enabling it should result in an enhanced audio quality, but will for sure produce fragmented RTP frames.
-    If RTP fragmentation is not supported by used A2DP sink device (e.g. headphones) one might hear clearly audible clicks in the playback audio.
+    If RTP fragmentation is not supported by used A2DP sink device (e.g., headphones) one might hear clearly audible clicks in the playback audio.
     In such case, please do not enable this option.